All eligible employees and faculty are required to participate in a state retirement program. Your options include:

 Deferred Compensation Plan – Texa$aver 457(b)

-This is an IRS Section 457(b) program in which you may defer pre-tax dollars, thereby lowering your gross salary for tax purposes.
-The annual Texa$aver 457 plan contribution limits are $18,000.
-The annual age 50 catch-up contribution limit is $24,000.
+This is an IRS Section 457(b) program in which you may defer pre-tax and/or after-tax dollars, thereby lowering your gross salary for tax purposes.
+The annual Texa$aver 457 plan contribution limits are $19,000.
+The annual age 50 catch-up contribution limit is $25,000.
 The Texa$aver 457 Plan Program also allows you to double your annual contribution limit if you are within 3 years of retirement age to $36,000.
 Keep in mind you cannot use the Special 457 Catch-up in conjunction with the Age 50 catch-up.
 To learn more, visit the Texa$aver pages of the ERS website.

 Tax-Sheltered Annuity Plan – 403(b)

 This is an IRS Section 403(b) plan, which is similar to the Deferred Compensation Plan, but is more portable and more flexible with respect to transferring funds.
-Faculty and staff may invest up to $18,000 in 2015 or $24,000 for those age 50 and over.
+Faculty and staff may invest up to $19,000, or $25,000 for those age 50 and over.